Everyone is talking about recovery. These people are DOING it.

 Mr Johnson came back from his conference determined to turn things around.
 His first edict was a ban on seclusion and restraints.
 This was a tall order, as 40 percent of the 1,200 patients its two centers saw every month were brought in involuntarily.
 Staff also feared for their own safety, which in Mr Johnson’s mind was precisely the reason for turning the organization on its head - clinical decisions were being made based on the staffers’ anxiety, not on what was best for the patient.

 To their credit, the staff were willing to give zero restraints a try.
 After 15 months at the smaller crisis center and 41 months at the larger one, zero restraint became a reality.
-The medical staff credited the peers for their skills in “de-escalation and engagement.”
+The medical staff credited the peer specialists for their skills in “de-escalation and engagement.”

 Later, over medical staff objections, RI set up an unlocked “living room,” run by peer specialists.
 In the first month of operation, something funny began to happen.
 Referrals for hospitalization dropped from 16 a month to six, a figure that has held steady ever since.